 Gurkha Special Release Beast Description

-(Gurkha also has a cigar called “The Beauty” that would make a nice companion smoke, but we’ll stay focused for this description.)
+(Gurkha also has a cigar called "The Beauty" that would make a nice companion smoke, but we'll stay focused on this description.)

 Please browse our selection of Gurkha Beast cigars at your leisure.